joelbaderlab/netpert_v1/README.md

 `databases`: fixed data files downloaded from external sources and created by NetPert.

 `projects`: project directories containing data and results specific to a project.
-An example directory is provided:
+An example directory for the manuscript results is provided: `projects/manuscript_results`.
-`projects/manuscript_results` - an example directory for outputting manuscript results.

 ## Setup: download large files (~1.3 GB size) and create conda environment